burlachenkok/exploring-python3/python3-note.md

 ## Pointers and Object Reference Equality

 As we have said Object in Python is everything that takes memory.
-Fundamentally in Python Object equality can test one of two things:
+Fundamentally in Python Object equality can test one of the two things:

-**Value equality** - what is tested is the fact that the objects have the same content.
+**Value Equality** - what is tested is the fact that the objects have the same content.
 The programmer can define what this means by defining `__eq__` in user user-defined class.
 This operator semantically is the same as `==` in C++.

-**Identity equality** - testing when two references are referenced to the same object.
+**Identity Equality** - testing when two references are referenced to the same object.
 The programmer cannot determine what it means, it is defined by the Language.
 Such type of equality is used during the use of operators `is`, `is not` or you can explicitly request identity via the built-in function `id()`.

 In Python 2/3 there are no pointers.
 However, the built-in function called `id(obj)` according to [1],[2] means the address of an object in the interpreter's memory.